frank-qcd-qk/EECS473-PS5/README.md

 The included RVIZ config defaultly runs in the environment where jsk rviz plugin is installed.

-To start the code:
+## To start the code:

 roslaunch cxq41_ps5_irb120_reactive cxq41_ps5.launch

 rosrun cxq41_ps5_irb120_reactive cxq41_ps5_irb120_reactive

+Some potential intial test poses for gear_part_ariac include: (-0.4,0.2), (-0.4,-0.2), (0.3,-0.2)

+Be aware that robot has physical limitation and some position are just simply non-reachable...

 ## Live demo...
 Find it here:
 https://youtu.be/w5ESwQgUAdI

 Chinese useres:
-Link not yet available via Bilibili
+Link not yet available via Bilibili.